 1) Circuit Objective

-Utilizing this basic sound activated switch design, toggling a system by sound pulse could be very effective, not simply on a robot but as well as for some kind of home automation.
-As an illustration this could be a sound-activated light bulb responding to a knock on the front door.
+Utilizing this basic sound activated switch design, toggling a system by a sound pulse could be done very effectively, not only with a robotic system but as well as for any desired of home automation.
+As an illustration the circuit could be used like a sound-activated light bulb to illuminate a porch light in response to a knock on the front door.

 The circuit could work from any 5-12 VDC controlled power source as long as a relay with the appropriate coil voltage is employed.

 How it Works

-You must permit a couple of seconds for the relay to be flipped off.
-It is possible to maximize or minimize the ‘on’ time frame by modifying the uF C2.
+A couple of seconds must be allowed for the relay to be toggled off.
+If felt necessary you could to increase or decrease the ‘on’ time period of the relay by modifying the uF C2.

-A larger uF contributes to an extended ‘on’ span, and the opposite way round.
+A larger uF contributes to an extended ‘on’ period, and the opposite way round.
 However, you should not employ a value exceeding beyond 47μF.

-Biasing resistor R1 establishes to a significant degree the microphone level of responsiveness.
-An electret microphone commonly possesses just one central FET inside which demands a bias voltage to run.
-The best possible bias degree for response to audio or noise level must have to be discovered by experimentation.
+An electret microphone commonly possesses just one central FET inside which strictly requires a bias voltage to function.
+The best possible R1 value for effective response to audio or noise signal could be determined only through some practical experimentation.

-All of the related and useful electronic protection precautionary measures is required to be recognized each time while connecting mains powered loads to the relay contacts.
+All of the related and essential electronic protection precautionary measures is required to be implemented each time a mains AC powered load is to be connected with the relay contacts.

 - R1 = 5k6